file statistics

 Component Or LayerIntegerThe Data Component is used to select which file data component to process for display.

-Data ProcessingChoice: Linear Processing, Log ProcessingData Processing will allow the module to be run in either Linear or Log Space.
+Data ProcessingChoice: Linear Processing, Log ProcessingData Processing allows the module to be run in either linear or log space.

 Z ScaleDoubleThe Z Scale is the vertical exaggeration to be applied to the output object.

-Linear Post Processing Clip MinDoubleLinear Post Processing Clip Min will be used after data processing to replace any sample property value that is less than the specified number in linear space.
+Linear Post Processing Clip MinDoubleLinear Post Processing Clip Min replaces, after data processing, any sample property value that is less than the specified number in linear space.

-Detection LimitDoubleThe Detection Limit value affects any file values set with the ‘ND’ or other non-detect flags.
+Detection LimitDoubleThe Detection Limit value affects any file values set with the ‘ND’ or other non-detect flags (for a list of these flags open the help for the APDV file format).
 When the module encounters this flag in the file it will insert a value equal to (Detection Limit * LT Multiplier).

 Less Than MultiplierDoubleThe Less Than Multiplier is the value applied to any sample with the ‘<’ less than flag.